 The Pros Of Living In A Build-To-Rent Property

 - Freedom from maintenance woes: You can experience many of the comforts of homeownership without the stressors of having to make your own repairs and do your own maintenance.
-You likely won’t even have to shovel your own driveway.
-Check first, though, and don’t assume!
+Depending on your rental agreement, you might not even have to mow your own backyard.

 - Community: Build-to-rent communities are often more tight-knit and neighborly than apartment complexes.